 O'BRIEN: OCB?
-Operations Coordinating Board LANSDALE: Yes, the OCBO I pointed out that the one good thing about it was that the principals met for lunch and I said the rest of it's for the birds, But to get man in account who are talking are held responsible by him for managing men, money, and material and so on, who can understand the problem well enough around the lunch table to have one secretary or deputy secretary or under secretary say, well, we'll take care of that, good way of doing business and with the president's own national security man sitting in on it, going back and telling him this is going to happen for these reasons, why, it was a good control mechanism. $^{ extstyle H}$ So essentially all I told the Taylor people and told McNamara in my paper was that this function had been eliminated, along with cutting out alot of dead wood, and there was some live wood about restoring the live wood?
-This essentially was what my proposition was with the task force, of getting the people most concerned with something, who could operate for the president, and having them get together and help form the policy, get the president's approval, and they were the same ones who could, start immediately. ... to create another big Eureaucratic thing.
+[Operations Coordinating Board] LANSDALE: Yes, the OCBo I pointed out that the one good thing about it was that the principals met for lunchoand I said the rost of it's for the birds, But to get men in a ment who are talking to the said the responsible by him for managing men, money, and material and so on, who can understand the problem well enough around the lunch table to have one secretary or deputy secretary or under secretary say, well, we'll take care of that, is a good way of doing business and with the president's own national security man sitting in on it, going back and telling him this is going to happen for these reasons, why, it was a good control mechanism.
+So essentially all I told the Taylor people and told McNamara in my paper was that this function had McNamara in my paper was that this function had been eliminated, along with cutting out alot of dead wood, and there was some live wood.
+How about restoring the live wood?
+This essentially was what my proposition was with the task force, of getting the people most concerned with something, who could operate for the president, and having them get together and help form the policy, get the president's approval, and they were the same ones who could, start immediately. .... to create another big Eureaucratic thing.
 TAnd of course, after they first tried this, it rapidly started becoming a big bureaucratic thing.
 The task forces that were later set up were just big staffs sitting in different buildings. almost like OCB again, not quite, but it got out of hand.
 Anytime you try to change the government around, it seems to come right back your BRIEN: Yes, we have a tendency of doing in form again and close ranks on ite.
 But that was all, I did with the Taylor group.
 Incidentally, in that inquiry into the Cuban bit was the first time that I met (Robert F.) Bobby For some reason or other, I didn't Kennedy. connect him personally with the pictures of - ToVOhim and so on, on Tolog and I wondered what the youngster was doing sitting in the meeting talking so much.